Apple recently released Yosemite, Mac OS X 10.10. This is an exciting update with lots of great new features.

 There’s one, easily solvable issue we’ve seen on a few Macs that have been updated to Yosemite.
 The Yosemite installer sometimes removes a few files from the Library folder, including some files that are important for video production.

 Apple has an installer to help with reinstalling most of these files – if you’ve got Final Cut Pro on your system, we recommend you download and run Apple’s ProApps Codec Package.

 In addition, if you’re using the ScopeLink plugins with ScopeBox, you may find that Final Cut Pro X can no longer see the ScopeLink plugin.
 To fix it, you’ll just need to run the ScopeLink installer again.
 Just download a fresh copy and run it.

 If you run into any issues, just let us know.…

 We're excited to announce that we've just released EditReady 1.1.1.
 We've made a number of performance and stability enhancements to the MXF transcode pipeline.
 This update also adds some exciting new format support, and resolves a handful of issues.
 This update is strongly recommended for all users.
 And if you haven't already tried EditReady, why not check it out today?

 We're very excited to announce that EditReady now supports the MXF file format.
 We've just released version 1.1, a free update for existing customers.
 Whether you're working with MXF from a camera like the Canon C300 or Sony F5, or exporting MXF files from a program like Da Vinci Resolve, EditReady is the fastest and easiest way to transcode MXF video.

-If you've already got EditReady, it should prompt you to update the next time you launch.
-If you aren't an EditReady user yet, why not give our free trial a try - it's the fastest, easiest and most powerful transcoding tool for the Mac.
+If you've already got EditReady, it will automatically update the next time you launch.
+If you don't have EditReady yet, take a look at our free trial today!…